-Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): Worldwide assistance program (continued) Contact Assist America: within the US by calling 800.872.1414, outside the US by calling +1.609.986.1234, or by downloading the free Assist America mobile app.
+Important: If you receive services outside of the benefit described, an additional cost share may apply Coursians that are assured for you What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Worldwide Travel Assistance Program (continued) • Assist America will arrange and pay for a loved one to join a member who is traveling alone and is expected to be hospitalized for more than seven days. • When a prescription is lost or left behind, Assist America works with the prescribing physician and a local pharmacy to replace the member's medicine. • In the event that a member passes away while traveling, Assist America will arrange and pay for the required documents, preparation of remains and transport to bring the mortal remains to a funeral home near the member's place of residence.
+Contact Assist America: within the US by calling 800.872.1414, outside the US by calling +1.609.986.1234, or by downloading the free Assist America mobile app.
 The Assist America reference number for Priority Health Medicare members is 01-AA-PHP- 12123M.
 Note: No claims for reimbursement will be accepted.